 Spotting is the term used for very light vaginal bleeding that isn’t your regular menstrual period.
 It’s often described as just a few drops of blood that isn’t heavy enough for you to need a pad, tampon, or menstrual cup.

 Bleeding outside your period can be really alarming, but most of the time it’s nothing to worry about.
 There are several reasons why a woman might experience spotting.
 Spotting can be an early symptom of pregnancy, a side effect of birth control, or a symptom of an underlying medical condition.

 The amount of time the spotting lasts depends on the cause.

-Between 10 and 14 days after you become pregnant, the fertilized egg — now called a blastocyst — implants itself into the lining of the uterus.
+Between 10 and 14 days after you conceive, the fertilized egg — now called a blastocyst — implants itself into the lining of the uterus.
 The implantation can irritate and move the lining, which can cause spotting.
 This is usually referred to as implantation bleeding.
 Only about a third of pregnant women experience implantation bleeding after they get pregnant, but it’s considered a normal symptom of pregnancy.

 In most cases, implantation spotting only lasts from a few hours to a couple days, but some women report having implantation spotting for up to seven days.